christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 Although the famous early roleplaying campaigns predate the release of OD&D, this set of rules was the first commercially available roleplaying game and serves as a landmark origin point for the hobby.
 Learning to play is an act of archaeology.
 In fact, you'd be much better off to just buy one of its many retroclones instead ([Swords & Wizardry White Box](https://www.drivethrurpg.com/en/product/472437/swords-wizardry-white-box-rules?affiliate_id=3556094) is my personal favorite 3LBB clone).

 Men & Magic describes the kinds of characters that could be played.
 These were originally only the Fighting-Man, the Magic-User, and the Cleric, and even this is an upgrade from the Hero and Wizard available in Chainmail.
+Later supplements introduced new character classes, such as the Monk, Assassin, and Paladin.

 There were also four mechanically meaningful ancestries to choose from.
 Dwarves are exceptional dungeoneers and the only characters able to wield the mythic +3 Magic Warhammer.
 Elves are class hybrids, given the ability to swap between the Fighting-Man and Magic-User classes from adventure to adventure along with a knack for finding hidden dwarves.
 Halflings are stealthy deadshots and humans are the only characters that can infinitely level.